ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/category_edit.rst

 |Edit Categories|

 This screen lists the existing categories, showing the hierarchical relationship between the categories.
-You may also `Add New Categories <category_create.html>`_ to the group or to edit existing categories.
+You may also :doc:`Add New Categories <category_create>` to the group or to edit existing categories.

 ID